 Getting to and around Emek HaMatzleva (Valley of the Cross)

-The main path through the Valley is around 800m long – with no vehicular access for most of the length.
-It runs from the Greek Monastery to Gan Sacher (connecting under the road.)
-Up on the top of the hill is the Israel Museum (& Bible Lands Museum) and the Knesset.
+The main path through the Valley is around 800 meters long – with no vehicular access for most of the length.
+It runs from the Greek monastery to Gan Sacher (connecting under the road).
+Up on the top of the hill is the Israel Museum (and Bible Lands Museum) and the Knesset.

 Emek HaMatzleva is easily combined with a visit to the museums or to Gan Sacher (see Jerusalem Playgrounds).